behnam-yousefi/PLEXI/Supplementary_File.md

 ## 3. Usage Example 1: drug response

-In this example, which is a showcase for Scenario I, we construct gene coexpression networks (GCNs) for drug responders and non-responders.
+In this example, which is a showcase for Scenario *I*, we construct gene coexpression networks (GCNs) for drug responders and non-responders.
 To this end, we use the PRISM dataset (Corsello et al., 2020), which is a cell line-based drug screening dataset.
 To reduce the dimensionality, 2000 genes that are highly variant across all the cell lines are selected and reposited.
 The gene expression profile of lung cancer cell lines as ```X``` and a binary vector of their response to the *Tamoxifen* drug as ```y``` can be loaded accordingly:
 `````{R}
 data = readRDS("Data/GCN2Layer_data_lung_tamoxifen_2000genes.rds")
 X = data[[1]]